Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 		and next to it you should see Reset Token button, click on this button.

-	7. Yes you want to reset bots token, once reset there should be a copy button to copy the token. press this and paste the token in the token area of our .env file.
+	7. Yes you want to reset bots token, once reset there should be a copy button to copy the token. press this and paste the token in the Bot_Token area of our default.json file.

 		note: 	Your bot token should be kept safe and not shared with anyone.
-If it gets compromised you can Reset your bot token but will need to update it in you .env file for the bot.
+If it gets compromised you can Reset your bot token but will need to update it in you default.json file for the bot.

 	8. Next we need the ID's for our Discord Server, Bot, and Discord Channels.
 So to get these we need to make sure developer mode is on for us in discord.
 Go to discord and find User Settings usually located bottom left corner